gateio/gateapi-php/docs/Api/OptionsApi.md

 > \GateApi\Model\FuturesOrderBook listOptionsOrderBook($contract, $interval, $limit, $with_id)

-Options order book.
+Query options contract order book

-Bids will be sorted by price from high to low, while asks sorted reversely.
+Bids will be sorted by price from high to low, while asks sorted reversely

 ### Example